 If the server firmware detects that a memory module has failed or is about to fail, the server firmware creates a serviceable event.
 The server firmware can also unconfigure the failing memory module automatically, depending on the type of failure and the deconfiguration policies that you set up using the Advanced System Management Interface (ASMI).
 You can also unconfigure a failing memory module manually using the ASMI.
 If a memory module failure causes the entire managed system to shut down, the managed system restarts automatically if the managed system is in normal IPL mode.
 When the managed system restarts itself, or when you restart the managed system manually, the managed system attempts to start the dedicated memory partitions that were running at the time of the memory module failure with their minimum memory values.
-If the managed system does not have enough memory to start all of the dedicated memory partitions as it can with their minimum memory values.
+If the managed system does not have enough memory to start all of the dedicated memory partitions with their minimum memory values, the managed system starts as many dedicated memory partitions as it can with their minimum memory values.
 If any memory is left over after the managed system has started as many dedicated memory partitions as it can, the managed system distributes the remaining memory resources to the running dedicated memory partitions in proportion to their wanted memory values.